ChaosRifle/DCS-on-Linux/wiki/Installation.md

 [you are now done with SRS, handy link to next section](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation#Headtracking)

 ### SRS v2.1.1.0
-> [!caution]
-> SRS v2.1.1.0 is the latest known working version for all people on linux, check [troubleshooting for info](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Troubleshooting#20250525-srs-version-22xx-and-up-do-not-function)

 > [!warning]
 > to get SRS v2.1.1.0 or earlier to run, Wine-GE-8.26 is known to work extremely reliably.
 Versions 9.x and 10.x have been very problematic for many users